Frequently Asked Questions

 Are there any fees to attend the school?

-There is an annual non-refundable Activity Fee that goes toward resources for in-house activities, and special school supplies, such as art and science supplies, German school books (including shipping costs), and specialized German materials, which differ from class to class.
+There is an annual non-refundable Activity Fee that goes toward resources for in-house activities, field trips, and special school supplies, such as art and science supplies, German school books (including shipping costs), and specialized German materials, which differ from class to class.
 See our Registration Page for details on the current Activity Fee.

 The fee does not cover the regular classroom supplies each student needs (like binders, notebooks, pencils etc.) and a supply list will be issued for each grade before school starts.